A list of challenger, fintech & digital banks in the UK 2024

 Its current account is free and offers features such as spending insights, savings goals, cheque imaging, fee-free spending abroad plus an overdraft option.

-Starling has also expanded into savings and is now offering fixed savings accounts.
+Starling has expanded into savings and is now offering fixed savings accounts.
 It also has a business banking offering and a kids’ debit card, Starling Kite.

 Monese